ifischer/cookiecutter-python-flask/README.md

 Test
 ----

-To test creation of a new project with this cookiecutter, run:
+To generate the example - thereby testing the scaffold, run:
 ```
-make generate-example
+make build test
 ```